 The Employer agrees to provide to every member of the bargaining unit a written agreement which delineates the terms of employment, including all conditions and responsibilities attached thereto, provided that such written agreements shall be in conformity with the Washington State Law, State Board for Community College Education regulations, District No. 4 rules and regulations, and the terms and conditions of this Contract.
 Such agreements will typically be administered five (5) working days prior to the start of the quarter excluding late start and headcount contracts dependent on enrollment figures.

-Each year the Employer shall provide all annually contracted faculty a contract later than sixty (60) days prior to the ensuing academic year.
+Each year the Employer shall provide all annually contracted faculty a contract and/or re-appointment letter no later than sixty (60) days prior to the ensuing academic year.

 Academic Freedom.